Principal Investigator

 BEng - Chemical and Biomedical Engineering

-Julie is a second-year co-op student studying Chemical and Biomedical Engineering at McMaster University.
-She is currently an NSERC USRA holder working on testing floating photocatalytic composites for sustainable solar reforming of wastewater products into usable hydrogen.
+Julie worked with us from 2025-2026 and held an NSERC USRA, working on testing floating photocatalytic composites for sustainable solar reforming of wastewater products into usable hydrogen.
 Her research interests lie in anything chemistry-related, particularly topics associated with process systems, materials science, environmental sustainability, biotechnology and drug development.
 In her free time, she enjoys folding origami, figure skating, and reading.
+In 2026, she has joined the Frank Gu Lab at the University of Toronto.